-- (1) The dash should be presented as "-" (em dash) rather than double hyphen "--," and the "-" (en dash) symbol should be used to indicate a span or range of numbers, dates, or time. - (2) A new line in the main text should begin with letters, not with symbols or punctuation marks such as dashes or hyphens.
+(1) The dash should be presented as "-" rather than double hyphen "--," and the "-" symbol should be used to indicate pages and time periods.

+- (2) A new line in the main text should begin with letters, not with symbols or punctuation marks such as dashes or hyphens.
 For example, if a hyphen starts a new line, it needs to be moved to the previous line. - (3) Examples of English words and sentences should be italicized. - (4) Korean must not be used in English manuscripts-for the references, title, or any other information; English should be used or Korean should be romanized.